-proposed facilities were entirely adequate; and even though some excess was indicated, the extent and cost thereof beyond reasonable requirements for the area were not shown.
+...there was uncontroverted evidence that Pacific's proposed facilities were entirely adequate; and even though some excess was indicated, the extent and cost thereof beyond reasonable requirements for the area were not shown.
 Furthermore, such element is directly related to the matter of rates and charges for the service.
-In these matters the commission has the rates proposed are unjust and reasonable, as a without too much difficulty in a proper proceeding before the commission.
+In these matters the commission has continuing jurisdiction, and if it should develop that the rates proposed are unjust and reasonable, as a result of excess capacity, the matter can be adjusted without too much difficulty in a proper proceeding before the commission.